-But amid those celebrations, the people of Sierra Leone will reflect on the landmark indictment and conviction of former Liberian warlord – Charles Taylor yesterday, by the International Criminal Court at The Hague.
+But amid these celebrations, the people of Sierra Leone will today reflect on the landmark indictment and conviction of former Liberian warlord – Charles Taylor yesterday, by the International Criminal Court at The Hague.

->

-> She said that; “Today is for the people of Sierra Leone who suffered horribly because of Charles Taylor.
+She said that; “Today is for the people of Sierra Leone who suffered horribly because of Charles Taylor.
 This judgement brings some measure of justice to the many thousands of victims who paid a terrible price for Mr. Taylor’s crimes.”

 Charles Taylor, who was indicted while he was still President of Liberia, is the first former Head of State to be convicted by an international criminal tribunal since the Nuremburg trials in 1946.

 He is the first Head of State at the time he was indicted to be convicted by an international criminal tribunal.
 Mr. Taylor was convicted on all 11 counts of the Indictment.